x2w-sloth/vxwm/README.md

 For the new config to take effect please recompile and install with `make install` again.

+## Roadmap

+An overview of the direction of the project, for detailed changes between releases please refer to the changelog.

+Note that upcoming items are tentative and can be moved, added, changed, or discarded.

+### Upcoming
+- 0.4.X Multi-Monitor Support
+- 0.3.X Scratchpad Clients

+### In Progress
+- 0.2.X Theming and Appearance
+	- Status Bar
+	- Client Colors
+	- Client Rules
+	- Cursor Appearance

+### Done
+- 0.1.X Core Constructs
+	- Client Tabbing
+	- Pages and Layouts

 ## Disclaimer

 This project is in early-development and many key features are still being implemented, feel free to open discussions, issues or send pull requests.